 2. Complete a W-4 form and submit to the Payroll Office.

 *You only need to complete one of the above to update your federal withholdings.

 1. Complete a K-4 form and submit it to the Payroll Office.

 There is not online access to update state withholdings at this time.

-You can update your direct deposit online or by filling out a new direct deposit form.
+You can update your direct deposit online or by appointment with the Payroll Office.
 See the Direct Deposit page for further instructions.

 Please note: It is dependent upon the payroll cycle if your next paycheck will be deposited to the updated account.
 It is recommended to keep access to a previous account until you know if your next check will deposit to your new account.
 You may contact the Payroll Office by email, phone, or in-person to confirm.